 It was the photos of Halong Bay that sealed the deal.
 After one look at those emerald green waters and limestone pillars…Javi and I knew Vietnam would be our next destination.
 Our first stop was the capital city of Hanoi.
-Next we headed to Halong Bay (Hạ Long Bay)—which is only a four hour drive from the city!
+Next we headed to Halong Bay (Hạ Long Bay)—it’s only a four-hour drive from the city!

 - Day excursions (from nearby cities)

 - 2 day 1 night cruises

 Javi and I did a 3 day 2 night cruise and it was the perfect amount of time for us.
 Don’t make the mistake of visiting the bay without spending a night on the water.
 You’ll need a full 24 hours to really appreciate all its colors as the light changes throughout the day!